 Long are the days of the Denver Broncos being one of the top teams in the NFL.
 Since the retirement of Peyton Manning, the team has yet to find any consistent play at the quarterback position.
 From Trevor Siemian, Mark Sanchez, Paxton Lynch, Brock Osweiler, and Case Keenum, they have yet to get it right.
 Keenum was the starter last season and posted a 6-10 record in 2018.
 While part of it was the QB play, injures also took a toll with guys like Chris Harris Jr. and Emmanuel Sanders went down at one point during the season.

-There was some bright spots however.
-Undrafted and Colorado kid Phillip Lindsay came out of nowhere as one of the long bright spots in the offense.
-The defense also had some bright spots with Von Miller consistently being one of the pass rushers in the NFL, while 2018 first round pick Bradley Chubb exploded right away with 12 sacks in his rookie season.
+There were some bright spots, however.
+Undrafted and Colorado kid Phillip Lindsay came out of nowhere as one of the lone bright spots in the offense.
+The defense also had some bright spots with Von Miller consistently being one of the pass rushers in the NFL, while the 2018 first-round pick Bradley Chubb exploded right away with 12 sacks in his rookie season.

 Here are my predictions for the 2019 Denver Broncos starting lineup, along with the backups, and preseason cuts.

 - Starter: Joe Flacco

 Denver hopes Flacco has a lot left in the tank after his tenure ended with the Ravens.
 I still think he can get it done at 34 and is a quality starter in the NFL.

 Second Round selection Lock looks to be the QB of the future.
 He still needs to develop but has a nice veteran in Flacco to learn from.
 Hogan makes the team as the third QB.

 - Starters: Phillip Lindsay (RB), Andy Janovich (FB)

 - Backups: Royce Freeman, Devontae Booker, Khalfani Muhammad